Families say those detained in Bolivia failed coup were tricked. President says it's not his problem

 Bolivian President Luis Arce washed his hands of the families' claims that those detained were innocent or tricked in an interview Friday with The Associated Press.

-“It’s a problem of those who were involved, it’s not the government’s problem,” said.
+“It’s a problem of those who were involved, it’s not the government’s problem,” Arce said.

-Images from Bolivia shocked the world Wednesday as an armored car rammed into the government palace in La Paz, the country's seat of government, and military officers fled after embattled President Luis Arce said his government was not backing down.
+Images from Bolivia shocked the world Wednesday as an armored car rammed into the government palace in La Paz, the country's seat of government, and military officers fled after Arce said his government was not backing down.

-The general, who was sacked by Arce amid the chaos, claimed that he stormed the government office as a favor to Arce to earn him political favor at a time of deep economic discontent in Bolivia, stirring doubt in many.
+Senior Cabinet member Eduardo del Castillo told AP in an interview Friday that a squad of snipers was on the way to assist Zuñiga, but didn't arrive in time as the coup plot fell apart.
+He said the coup attempt represented a stunning intelligence failure by Bolivia.

-Zuñiga's lawyer, Stiven Orellana, told The Associated Press that prosecutors planned to charge Zúñiga with the crimes of terrorism and starting an armed uprising.
-He said he could not provide more details on the case.
+Zuñiga, meanwhile, was sacked by Arce amid the chaos and claimed that he stormed the government office as a favor to Arce to earn him political favor at a time of deep economic discontent in Bolivia, stirring doubt in many.

 Around 200 military officers took part in the attempted coup, Bolivia’s ambassador to the Organization of American States said Thursday.

-“These people commanded the destruction of Bolivian heritage,” said senior Cabinet member Eduardo del Castillo said in a press conference.
+“These people commanded the destruction of Bolivian heritage,” Del Castillo said at a news conference.

 Del Castillo was echoed by hundreds of protestors roaring outside the jail and other government buildings on Friday, carrying posters reading “Zuñiga, traitor, coup leader, respect the state.”